12 Best Ways to Keep a Thanksgiving Turkey Moist

 Prepare Your Bird With Care

-Keeping a Thanksgiving turkey moist is all about preparation, the right techniques, and a bit of patience.
-From brining and basting to spatchcocking and resting, these methods will ensure your turkey is the talk of the table.
-So, take the time to prepare your bird with care, and enjoy a juicy, flavorful Thanksgiving meal that your family and friends will love!
+Keeping a juicy Thanksgiving turkey is all about prep, technique, and patience.
+From basting and brining to resting and spatchcocking, these methods will give your turkey star treatment at the table.
+So, invest time in prepping your bird with care, and have a mouthwatering, tasty Thanksgiving meal that your family and friends will love!